-The School shall adopt policies and procedures to:
+The SCHOOL shall adopt policies and procedures to:

-- (a).
-Require a report to appropriate authorities from a teacher, official, or other employee of the School who knows or has reason to believe that an act has been committed or will be committed, which: - Occurred or will occur on School property during School hours or during activities supervised by the School; - ii.
-Involves crimes relating to arson, assault, burglary, disorderly conduct, dangerous weapons, dangerous drugs, harmful drugs, extortion, firearms, gambling, harassment, intoxicating drugs, marijuana or marijuana concentrate, murder, attempted murder, sexual offenses, rendering a false alarm, criminal property damage, robbery, terroristic threatening, theft, or trespass; and

-- iii.
-Involves suspected child abuse or neglect pursuant to HRS §350-1.1. - (b).
-Establish procedures for reporting any incident; and - (c).
-Impose appropriate disciplinary action for failure to report these incidents, including probation, suspension, demotion, and discharge of School officials.
+- Require a report to appropriate authorities from a teacher, official, or other employee of the SCHOOL who knows or has reason to believe that an act has been committed or will be committed, which: - a.
+Occurred or will occur on SCHOOL property during SCHOOL hours or during activities supervised by the SCHOOL; - b.
+Involves crimes relating to arson, assault, burglary, disorderly conduct, dangerous weapons, dangerous drugs, harmful drugs, extortion, firearms, gambling, harassment, intoxicating drugs, marijuana or marijuana concentrate, murder, attempted murder, sexual offenses, rendering a false alarm, criminal property damage, robbery, terroristic threatening, theft, or trespass; and - Involves suspected child abuse or neglect pursuant to HRS §350-1.1. - 2.
+Establish procedures for reporting any incident; and - Impose appropriate disciplinary action for failure to report these incidents, including probation, suspension, demotion, and discharge of SCHOOL officials. - 4.
+Establish procedures for reporting any incident; and - Impose appropriate disciplinary action for failure to report these incidents, including probation, suspension, demotion, and discharge of SCHOOL officials.